benmarwick/wordcountaddin/README.md

 [stringi](https://cran.r-project.org/web/packages/stringi/index.html)
 and [koRpus](https://cran.r-project.org/web/packages/koRpus/index.html)
 packages.
-If you’re curious, you can compare the results you get with this addin to an online tool such as <http://wordcounttools.com/>.
+If you’re curious, you can compare the results you get with this addin to an online tool such as
+<a href="http://wordcounttools.com/" class="uri">http://wordcounttools.com/</a>.

 The output of the `Word count` function is a markdown table in your R console that might look like this: